StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 SUICIDE SPECTRES:

 * There is a random chance for them to spawn in their own dedicated waves mid-late game.
 They have several Pilots' worth of health so that grunts don't drop them immediately.
 They will die without exploding if they take enough damage.
-They also do increased damage to both Pilots and Titans and have increased sprint speed compared to the base game.
+They also do increased damage to both Pilots and Titans.
 * Any grunt/spectre/Pilot melee will instant-kill them without blowing up, as will getting hit with any kind of electrical damage.
 * Getting stepped on by a Titan or hit by any Titan weapon will blow them up, as will getting hit with any kind of laser damage or the smart pistol.